Greetings Fellow Vault Hunters!

 This section will go over the mechanics specific pets possess that drastically effect their damage output.

-As a general rule of thumb, skags will attack about once per/second and spiderants a bit slower (about 1.25 to 1.5).
+As a general rule of thumb, skags will attack about once per/second and spiderants every 1.5 seconds.
 Jabbers vary a bit.
+Loaders shoot about as often as Beefcake Jabber.

 Base Melee Damage = 7.5 x (1.105)^level